 engine oil tight for long, indeed this incontinence has probably saved

 many a chassis from terminal rust!
 At Munwellyns we have tried various methods to alleviate leaks over the years, generally we find that provided surfaces are clean, flat and completely free of contamination we still tend to use traditional paper gaskets using a smear of Loctite 5980 gasket sealer on both sides of the joint.
 This is a black silicone looking compound available in tubes.
 We generally assemble, pinch tight and after a short time fully tighten down once the paste has gone off a while.
 When fitting the rear main housing be careful not to apply too much compound near the crankcase rear oil return hole, many a c/case we have found this hole blocked with compound!
 With the recent advent of Teflon gaskets available for certain joints from Jamie at the 7 Workshop, we have followed his instructions, so far with continued success.
-The cylinder base gasket: both bottom of block and crankcase mating surface must be completely contamination free - we generally clean with cellulose thinners.
+The cylinder base gasket: both bottom of block and crankcase mating surface must be completely contamination free we generally clean with cellulose thinners.
 Assemble without ANY jointing compound and just nip up nuts.
 Leave a short while (over lunch) and tighten down.
 Leave again (overnight if time permits) and fully tighten home, then adjust tappets.
 The Teflon later tappets’ cover strip: notice it is shaped to fit in the cover lip.
 Apply Loctite compound into cover lip and let it go off a while before setting the Teflon joint into it and try to fit cover before it jumps back out or leave the cover plate on the bench face down and weighed down letting the compound dry off, then fit to engine.
 The new Teflon sump gasket: like most rubber gaskets, Loctite paste one mating surface, fitting the gasket accurately to that surface and let dry.
 Then offer the other component to it WITHOUT any further compound. and tighten, not stupidly tight.
 This method should ensure the gasket does not slide away as you tighten.
-New copper head gaskets: especially lately we have found, after a short while, you need to re-torque new head gaskets.
+New copper head gaskets: especially lately we have found, after a short while, you need to retorque new head gaskets.
 They seem to settle a lot and if you do not, you will end up with a blown gasket just when you don’t need it!!
 Gary Munn DA7C SMELLY GARAGE/SMELLY CAR: Does your A7 and car garage smell of old oil?
 It may be time to give the engine a bit of a wipe down and remove some of that spare oil you are carrying stuck to the engine, gearbox and back axle.
 While you are doing that it may be time to clean out the oil in any drip trays under the car.
 You might be surprised the difference it makes.
 But don’t go too far as a bit of oil does stop rust!
-Douglas Alderson DA7C ENDOSCOPE: Looking on the internet, I see that they are as cheap as £6 and can be up to 10m long.
-The one I have connects to my iPhone via an app and will let you see the live images on the phone and also record a video to take photos.
-The end of the camera has powerful led lights and also comes with a small magnet and hook attachment for the end, so if you have lost something you can use the camera to find it.
-Examnple of use - looking in though the access hole in the top of the gear box at the clutch levers.
+Douglas Alderson DA7C ENDOSCOPE: Looking on the internet, I see that they are ![]() ![]() Examnple of use looking in though the access hole in the top of the gear box at the clutch levers.
 COLD STARTING:When cold, always turn the engine over on the handle to circulate oil before starting.
-DA7C TECH FORUM
+DA7C TECH FORUMDEGREASING: My local mechanic mates suggested using spray on brake cleaner to degrease engine parts.
+Simply spray on and wipe off afterwards.
+It seems to work far better than the degreasers you buy and then have to hose or jetwash off.
+It can be purchased in motor factors or Screw Fix in spray cans or for larger jobs, in 5 litre containers.
+Simply decant it into one of those pressure spray pots, like you used to use for the roses.
+Gary Munn DA7C

 |